checkpointsw-devsec/ZeroTouch-manager/ReadMe.md

 ### 6.6 Nginx on Windows

-For development or lab use on Windows:
+For development use on Windows:

 1. Download Nginx from [nginx.org](https://nginx.org/en/download.html) (Stable version)
 2. Extract to `C:\nginx\`